 - alert the user (as for an incoming call).
-This is the confirmation phase; - optionally, the UICC may include in this command one or two alpha-identifiers.
+This is the confirmation phase: - if the terminal does not have the technical means to alert the user (e.g., a terminal of type ND) or to receive confirmation from the user (e.g. a terminal of type NK), it may set up the call without explicit confirmation by the user. - optionally, the UICC may include in this command one or two alpha-identifiers.
 The use of these alpha-identifiers by the terminal is described below: - if the first alpha identifier is provided by the UICC and is not a null data object, the terminal shall use it during the user confirmation phase.
 This is also an indication that the terminal should not give any other information to the user during the user confirmation phase.
 If an icon is provided by the UICC, the icon indicated in the command may be used by the terminal to inform the user, in addition to, or instead of the alpha identifier, as indicated with the icon qualifier (see clause 6.5.4); - if the first alpha identifier is not provided by the UICC or is a null data object (i.e. length = '00' and no value part), the terminal may give information to the user; - if the second alpha identifier (i.e. the one after the mandatory address object) is provided by the UICC and is not a null data object, the terminal shall use it during the call set-up phase and during the call.
-If an icon is provided by the UICC, the icon indicated in the command may be used by the terminal to inform the user, in addition to, or instead of the alpha identifier, as indicated with the icon qualifier (see clause 6.5.4);

-- if the second alpha identifier is not provided by the UICC or is a null data object (i.e. length = '00' and no value part), the terminal may give information to the user; - if the user accepts the call, the terminal shall then set up a call to the destination address given in the response data, with the relevant capability configuration parameters and called party subaddress (if provided by the UICC); - if the user does not accept the call, or rejects the call, then the terminal informs the UICC using TERMINAL RESPONSE (user did not accept the proactive command).
+If an icon is provided by the UICC, the icon indicated in the command may be used by the terminal to inform the user, in addition to, or instead of the alpha identifier, as indicated with the icon qualifier (see clause 6.5.4); - if the second alpha identifier is not provided by the UICC or is a null data object (i.e. length = '00' and no value part), the terminal may give information to the user; - if a terminal of type ND ignores any alpha identifier provided together with this command, due to lack of suitable alternative mechanism, the terminal shall respond with "command performed successfully" upon successful completion of the command.
+A terminal of type ND shall also ignore any icon provided together with this command.
+The terminal shall respond with "command performed successfully but requested icon could not be displayed" upon successful completion of the command. - if the call is accepted, the terminal shall then set up a call to the destination address given in the response data, with the relevant capability configuration parameters and called party subaddress (if provided by the UICC); - if the call is not accepted, or rejected, then the terminal informs the UICC using TERMINAL RESPONSE (user did not accept the proactive command).
 The operation is aborted; - if the user has indicated the need to end the proactive UICC session, the terminal shall send a TERMINAL RESPONSE with "Proactive UICC session terminated by the user" result value; - optionally, during call set-up, the terminal can give some audible or display indication concerning what is happening; - once a CONNECT message has been received from the network (defined in TS 124 008 [20]), the terminal shall inform the UICC that the command has been successfully executed, using TERMINAL RESPONSE.
 Operation of the call then proceeds as normal.